Nuna the Cognitive-Behavioral AI ChatBot

 Nuna is an AI chatbot that teaches people about cognitive behavioral therapy (CBT) to coach themselves.
 The goal of Nuna is to make mental education and care accessible to anyone.

-My role was to asset the usability of the Nuna app and guidance in improving the information architecture and usability of the app for its MVP release.
+My role was to assess the usability of the Nuna app and provide guidance on improving its information architecture and usability for its MVP release.
 The UX and information architecture improvements in this case study will be released in the Nuna IOS App the week of August 16th, 2021.

 Chatbot UX Architecture Assessment